shahanakattil/ai-in-a-day/readme-customized.md

  - Explore lab scenario
  - Setting up Power Virtual Agents and Create your first Chatbot.
  - Create a new topic
- - Create an adaptive card using Bot Framework Composer
- - Add your composer content to Power Virtual Agents bot
  - Test your Bot
- - Enabling Voice Access for Our Bot

 ### Lab 5 - Metrics Advisor with Azure Cognitive Services